 In partnership with the Monmouth County Vocational School District, Brookdale collaboratively runs the Culinary Education Center in Asbury Park.

 The College offers Associate (2-year) degrees in over 60 programs, plus non-credit classes and certificate programs in many areas of personal and professional interest.
-True to its mission, Brookdale also provides local access to post-associate degree education through our Communiversity partners and the Brookdale-Rutgers Partnership.
+True to its mission, Brookdale also provides local access to post-associate degree education through our University Partnerships with Georgian Court University, New Jersey City University, and Rutgers, the State University of New Jersey.

 The College was founded in 1967, and is sponsored by the citizens of Monmouth County through the Board of Chosen Freeholders.
 An appointed Board of Trustees sets policies, fixes tuition and fees, and monitors education programs.
 Equal opportunity for all is a mandate; Brookdale does not discriminate against anyone on any basis, either in education or in employment practices.